-I have chosen Matthew 28:18-20, the Nicene Creed, and the icon of the Trinity by St. Andrei Rublev, all of which are Trinitarian in essence, to address, from an Orthodox perspective, the relationship of ecclesiology, missiology and theology (including the doctrines of the Trinity and the work of the Holy Spirit), as key themes within which to explore the nature and unity of the Church's life and mission.
+I have chosen Matthew 28:18-20, the Nicene Creed, and the icon of the Trinity by St. Andrei Rublev to address from an Orthodox perspective John Pellowe's identification of ecclesiology, missiology and theology, in particular the Trinity and the work of the Holy Spirit, as key themes to explore in this conference about the relationship between independent Christian ministries and the local church.
 Jesus said to the apostles: "All authority in heaven and on earth has been given to me: go therefore and make disciples of all nations, baptizing them into the name of the Father, and of the Son, and of the Holy Spirit, teaching them to observe whatsoever I have commanded you.
-And lo, I am with you always, even to the end of the age [world]" (Matthew, 28:18-20).
+And lo, I am with you always, even to the end of the age (world)."

-In keeping with this last phrase "And lo, I am with you always. . . . " we greet one another as Orthodox Christians, and also the celebrants at the time of the Eucharistic offering greet one another, with the words "Christ is in our midst," with the response being: "He is, and ever shall be."
+In keeping with this last phrase "And lo, I am with you always. . . . " we greet one another as Orthodox Christians, as also the celebrants at the time of the Eucharistic offering greet one another, with the words "Christ is in our midst," the response being: "He is, and ever shall be."
 Jesus continues to do in the Church all that He did on earth.
 He does it in us and through us as the Church.
-We make disciples (catechumens) of all of those who are drawn by the Holy Spirit, through the message concerning Jesus Christ, we exorcise them, and then we baptize them into the name of the Father, and of the Son, and of the Holy Spirit - one Name, three Persons.
-The name, as is clear in the Hebrew Scriptures and tradition, is an indication and expression of the reality which it bears.
-To be baptized into the name, is to be united with the living God - Father, Son and Holy Spirit.
+We make disciples, catechumens or learners of all of those who are drawn by the message concerning Jesus Christ, we exorcise them, and then we baptize them into the name of the Father, and of the Son, and of the Holy Spirit - one Name, three Persons.
+The "name," as is clear in the Hebrew Scriptures and tradition, is an indication and expression of the reality which it bears.
+To be baptized "into the name," is to be united with the living God, Father, Son and Holy Spirit.

-The preposition in this passage on baptism, usually translated as "in," is eis in the original Greek, meaning "into."
-It is not en which would be equivalent to our "in."
-The Orthodox Church views baptism as a holy mystery or in Western Christian terminology as a sacrament.
-In one of his statements on this passage, St. Gregory of Nyssa (4th century) does not refer to "name" at all, but says "And so we are baptized as we were taught, into the Father, and the Son, and the Holy Spirit" Thus, we are baptized into the reality of the life of the Trinity.
-St. Gregory and St. Basil the Great both state that, as we are baptized into the name of the Father,
+The preposition used in this passage at the end of the Gospel of Matthew, usually translated in this passage as "in", is in Greek "eis," meaning "into."
+It is not "en" which would be equivalent to our "in."
+The Orthodox Church views baptism as a holy mystery, or in Western Christian terminology, as a sacrament.
+Thus, in one of his statements on this passage, St. Gregory of Nyssa (4th century) does not refer to "name" at all, but says "And so we are baptized as we were taught, into the Father, and the Son, and the Holy Spirit..."
+2 Thus we are baptized into communion in the reality of the life of the Trinity.
+St. Gregory3 and St. Basil the Great4 both state that, as we are baptized into the name of the Father, Son, and Holy Spirit, so also we make our confession of faith in the Father, the Son, and the Holy Spirit, and so also in our worship we glorify the Father, the Son, and the Holy Spirit.